Ruan Sims: Rugby union

+She made her last appearance for the side in their semi-final match against at the 2010 Women's Rugby World Cup.

+Rugby league

 She was part of the Australian Jillaroos squad at the 2015 NRL Auckland Nines.

 Sims was the first woman to receive a player contract in the NRL, signed with the Cronulla-Sutherland Sharks.

 Since March 2017, Sims works with the ABC Radio Grandstand NRL commentary team, providing commentary both in-box and on the sideline.
 She is also a regular panellist on Nine Network's 100% Footy.

 In April 2018, Sims stepped down as a Dally M Awards judge after casting votes for the Round 7 NRL game between Parrammatta and Manly at ANZ Stadium where she was not in attendance due to other commitments.
 Judges are required to attend their assigned games.

 In June 2018, Sims was announced as one of fifteen marquee signings by the Sydney Roosters women's team which participated in the inaugural NRL Women's Premiership in September 2018.

 Sims was awarded the Medal of the Order of Australia in the 2021 Queen's Birthday Honours list.